 One thing I enjoy about the Catholic tradition that my husband was brought up in is the reverence involved in their services.
 It feels like there are portions of the mass that are deep and thought-provoking meditations when I attend a service my children are involved in (right up my spiritual alley.)
-I hoped to honor that same reverence when I sang in the Christmas Eve mass but my charismatic musical delivery probably wouldn’t be the norm that my daughters’ school and church was used to.
+I hoped that my singing could line up with that same reverence during the Christmas Eve mass but my musical delivery probably wouldn’t be the norm that my daughters’ school and church was used to.

 Speaking of Being “Me”

 I was nervous to sing in church on that evening.
 Being “me” meant I had to let other people’s thoughts about who they believed I was go out the window and sing from my soul instead, an important lesson that both of my girls really needed to witness their Mom do in public.
 We all tend to walk around allowing others to see the best parts of ourselves (hello social media), not the shaky and unstable parts of us.
-I was a nervous wreck on the drive to the church and my kids had to see that side to appreciate the fact that your work doesn’t go away, I was still going to get up in front of a congregation of strangers and sing at a certain point of the service (and risk exposing my fear of what others would think.)
+I was a nervous wreck on the drive to the church and my kids had to see that side to appreciate the fact that your work doesn’t go away, I was still going to get up in front of a large congregation of many strangers and sing at a certain point of the service.

 Luckily my youngest wasn’t mortified that I took part in her church service.
 And my high schooler was grinning at me when I came to sit with her after my musical portions were complete.
-And my family and friends surrounding me put their hands on my shoulder to let me know they’d heard and seen me…
+And a dear friend sitting near me put her hand on my shoulder to let me know she enjoyed and appreciated my effort…

 …and don’t we all just want to be heard and seen?